 Guide to Opioid Replacement Therapy

 Opioid replacement therapy is the use of opioid medication to treat addictions to more powerful opioids like heroin or OxyContin.
 Opioid addiction can be very strong, going so far as to change how the brain operates, and attempting to quit can lead to intense cravings and withdrawal symptoms.

 The primary medications used in opioid replacement therapy are methadone, buprenorphine, and Suboxone.

 Methadone cannot be obtained through any physician.
 The drug can only be distributed by an opioid treatment program or specified clinics.
 According to the National Institute on Drug Abuse (NIDA) methadone treatment should last at least one year, but this is not a consensus opinion in the medical community.
 Some patients remain on the drug for many years.
 The goal is to taper a patient off methadone slowly until they no longer have any physical dependence on opioids.

-Buprenorphine is the other opioid commonly used in opioid replacement therapy.
+Buprenorphine is the another opioid commonly used in opioid replacement therapy.
 This option has been available for much less time than methadone has, and it differs from methadone in a variety of ways.

 Suboxone contains buprenorphine and naloxone.
 The buprenorphine prevents withdrawal symptoms, and the naloxone acts as an abuse-deterrent.